allaway-tech/allaway-tech.github.io/_posts/2024/08-August/2024-08-30-tailscale-subnets.md

 ![The results of the command tracepath for Ron before and after routes were enabled on the tailnet](media/posts/images/2024-09-01-tailscale-subnets/tailscale12.png)

-As we can see Ron believes that the route back to Harry has changed from him being able to talk directly to Harry to having to go through Hermione (sounds familiar from Prisoner of Azkaban?).
+As we can see Ron believes that the route back to Harry has changed from him being able to talk directly to Harry to having to go through Hermione (sounds familiar from The Goblet of Fire?).
 This means we have an asymetric network path causing the packets to get lost as other devices are not aware that Harry and Ron are trying to talk so discard the traffic rather than forwarding it on.

 ## So how can we fix this?